-The IMEI number is a unique code associated to each individual phone and serves as an identifier on the cellular networks.
+The IMEI number is a unique code associated with each individual phone and serves as an identifier on the cellular networks.
 Along with the IMSI, this information allows the service provider to distinguish and filter the various connections.
 The main difference between the two is that the IMSI number is linked to the SIM card, while the IMEI identifies the physical device.
 For this reason, you can take advantage of the IMEI to track or lock stolen phones.
-Let’s see what this code exactly is and how to find it!
+Let’s see what this code exactly is and how to check IMEI and track it!

 What does IMEI stand for?